 The ATO targets this claim first as it can add the most to your tax refund.
 It is also the easiest deduction to remove during an audit.

 Most apprentices will be required to travel to different sites and/or carry tools to and from work.

 To claim your motor vehicle you will need to complete a few things to get this through safely.

-Next you will need to complete a motor vehicle logbook.
-3 months with all kilometers on the odometer recorded, date of the travel, reason for the travel.
+Next, you will need to complete a motor vehicle logbook.
+3 months with all kilometers on the odometer recorded, the date of the travel, and the reason for the travel.
 Any mistakes will make the logbook invalid.
 All personal travel needs to be logged also.

 If you change employer then you will need to start another logbook.

-If you have worked on one site for the 3 months and move to another site then you will need another logbook.
+If you have worked on one site for the 3 months and moved to another site then you will need another logbook.

 DO NOT FUDGE THE FIGURES! - Google maps are used to verify the distances!

 A great rule of thumb is to continually log your kilometers in the vehicle.